Nourm9/scheduler/README.md

 ## User Interaction and Features

--User can view MAIN PAGE at contains the days and appointments for each day.
+* User can view MAIN PAGE at contains the days and appointments for each day.
--User can view available slots and filled slots.
+* User can view available slots and filled slots.
--User can view Days and number of Spots Remaining on the main page sidebar -User can create, update and delete each of their appointments.
+* User can view Days and number of Spots Remaining on the main page sidebar
+* User can create, update and delete each of their appointments.
--User will recieve errors if
+* User will recieve errors if
--Student Name is not filled in form
+  * Student Name is not filled in form
--Interviewr is not selected in form
+  * Interviewr is not selected in form
--HTTP response fails
+  * HTTP response fails

 ## Screenshots